 A partial list of prohibited items includes any liquids, tires, appliances (collected curbside), and all other hazardous materials.
 For detailed information on acceptable and prohibited items, please call 313-943-2433.

 Household Hazardous Waste Disposal

-The Wayne County Department of Environment will host several household hazardous waste drop off days in 2017 in Dearborn and area communities.
+The Wayne County Department of Environment hosts household hazardous waste drop off days every year.
+The events are free for county residents.
 Never place hazardous material in your cart or at the curb.

 On-site volunteers will collect the household generated hazardous materials, including (partial list): paints, stains, dyes, glue, carpet cleaner, furniture and nail polish, bathroom cleaners, stain removers, solvents, pharmaceutical waste, fertilizer, and lawn chemicals.